 The great news for New Yorkers is that in August 2020, New York passed legislation affirming the rights of tenants with ESAs by prohibiting housing providers from discriminating against anyone who relies on an emotional support animal for assistance.
 Governor Andrew Cuomo was quoted as saying, “New Yorkers have zero tolerance for discrimination of any type, and this measure will protect some of the most vulnerable among us who require a support animal to help function in their daily lives.”

-Let’s explore the rights of emotional support animals in New York.
-If you believe that you may qualify for an emotional support animal, please complete the questionnaire in the link below.
-ESA Doctors will connect you with a New York licensed therapist to assist you with your New York ESA letter.
+Let’s explore the rights of emotional support animals in New York and examine how to qualify for one.
+If you believe that you may qualify for an emotional support animal, please complete the questionnaire at the link below.
+ESA Doctors will connect you with a New York licensed healthcare professional to assist you with your New York ESA letter.